-If estimates are right, around 5 million people have purchased or received as gifts a Kindle this season.
-So now what do you do.
+So you received a new Kindle for Christmas.
+Now what do you do.
 Below the jump you can find out about borrowing books, importing books, audiobooks, tracking the prices of kindle books, finding new books, getting your questions answered and more.
+This post focuses on Amazon Kindles, but some of the content is also true for Amazon Fire Tablets or other eink readers as well.

 Borrow from Your Library